Volume Dependence of N-Body Bound States: Numerical Tests

 From the observed straight lines in the plots it is clear that Eq.~\eqref{eq:DeltaB-ND} holds as a very good approximation.
 The true infinite-volume energies $B_N$ used to calculate the shifts $\Delta B_N(L)$ were obtained by minimizing the error in fitting linear functions to the data points.

-As summarized in Table~\ref{tab:Results-Gauss}, the slopes extracted from these linear fits (performed within the ranges $L_{\text{min}} \ldots L_{\text{max}}$) agree remarkably very well with the prediction that the asymptotic volume dependence is dominated by the $1|N-1$ contribution.
+As summarized in Table~\ref{tab:Results-Gauss}, the slopes extracted from these linear fits (performed within the ranges $L_{\text{min}} \ldots L_{\text{max}}$) agree very well with the prediction that the asymptotic volume dependence is dominated by the $1|N{-}1$ contribution.
 These results provide further assurance that the relations derived in this letter are correct.
 Similar agreement is found for other setups (involving higher-body potentials and/or relevant contributions other than $1|(N{-}1)$) as well; these will be presented in a forthcoming publication.